Plarium Blog Trends 50 Video Game Statistics: How Massive Gaming Really Is

 What Is the Biggest Video Game Developer?

-By April 2024, Nintendo ranked as the largest gaming company by market cap reaching 59.56 billion U.S. dollars.
-Headquartered in Kyoto, Japan, this multinational company not only develops but also publishes video games and gaming consoles.
+By June 2025, Nintendo ranked as the largest gaming company by market cap, reaching $106.9 billion.
+Headquartered in Kyoto, Japan, this multinational company develops and publishes video games and gaming consoles.

 How Common Is Gaming Addiction?